← BACK TO LOG

-A LightGBM classifier of stellar spectra hits 92.6% macro-F1 on the Gaia-ESO Survey.
-A causal masked-line audit reveals that one of the three classes is being read off the wrong features.
-Strong aggregate metrics can hide class-specific physics gaps that only an interventional probe will surface.
+A LightGBM classifier of stellar spectra reaches 0.926 macro-F1 on the Gaia-ESO Survey.
+An interventional masked-line audit reveals that one of the three classes is read off non-canonical features, and that the survey pipeline's own continuum normalization hides a second shortcut.
+Strong aggregate metrics can hide class-specific gaps that only an interventional probe will surface.

 PythonLightGBMSHAPGaia-ESO SurveyFLAMES-UVESPickles 1998

-TL;DR. A LightGBM classifier hits 0.926 macro-F1 on 3,032 Gaia-ESO UVES spectra across F, G, and K. Two pre-registered masked-line ablations land where they should: F collapses without Balmer, G drops 21 points without Mg b.
-The third does not: K-class accuracy is unchanged when Mg b, Na D, and Ca I are all masked.
-The K-class is a partial shortcut, reading Fe I and Cr I in the mid-5200 Å region instead of the canonical neutral-metal diagnostics.
-Pickles-template chi-squared corroborates the same per-class disagreement pattern.
-Preprint on arXiv, May 2026.
+TL;DR. A LightGBM classifier reaches 0.926 macro-F1 on 3,032 Gaia-ESO UVES spectra across F, G, and K. Two pre-specified masked-line ablations land where they should: F collapses without Balmer, G drops 21 points without Mg b.
+The third does not: K-class accuracy is unchanged when Mg b is masked, and masking Na D or Ca I on K changes nothing either.
+K reaches its 0.94 recall through a multi-leg shortcut, reading Fe I and Cr I in the mid-5200 Å region plus the survey pipeline's own continuum level, instead of the canonical neutral-metal diagnostics.
+A Pickles-template chi-squared cross-check is reported as exploratory, not corroboration: no continuum convention produced a defensible aggregate FGK agreement.
+Completed manuscript, May 2026.
+Zenodo deposit; arXiv submission pending.

 A machine learning model trained on stellar spectra reaches a macro-F1 score of 0.926.
 By every conventional metric, that is a strong classifier.
 The natural reaction is to ship it, write the paper, and move on.